 - Graduates of the Southaven Concorde Dental Assisting/Assistant diploma program will receive 35 semester credits as a block transfer when enrolling in the Dental Assisting Associate of Applied Science program.
-A graduate of a Concorde Dental Assisting/Assistant diploma program is exempt from additional entrance requirements. - Graduates of Dental Assisting/ Assistant programs from non-Concorde institutionally accredited postsecondary educational institutions recognized by the United States Department of Education may receive 35 semester credits upon evaluation of a transcript from the issuing school.
-In addition, non-Concorde applicants must meet all other entrance requirements as outlined in the Admissions section of this catalog.
+A graduate of a Concorde Dental Assisting/Assistant diploma program is exempt from additional entrance requirements - Graduates of Dental Assisting/ Assistant programs from non-Concorde institutionally accredited postsecondary educational institutions recognized by the United States Department of Education may receive 35 semester credits upon evaluation of a transcript from the issuing school.